shane-source/Zara_sales-Analysis-/README.md

-Used window functions (RANK, LAG, LEAD) for advanced insights Cleaned and prepared data using SQL for accurate reporting Visualized trends using an interactive Power BI dashboard 📊 Tools: SQL, Power BI
+Used window functions (RANK, LAG, LEAD) for advanced insights Cleaned and prepared data using SQL for accurate reporting Visualized trends using an interactive Power BI dashboard 📊 Tools: SQL, Power BI,python pandas
 📁 Dataset: Zara Sales Dataset (from Kaggle)